sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/scale.md

 |             | The request size of the ephemeral storage is used as a limit for the zip cache |
 |             | Non-persistent SSD for Docker Compose                                          |

-> NOTE: For example, if you search all branches on all repositories, that translates into lots of concurrent unindexed requests
+> NOTE: For example, if you search all branches on all repositories, that translates into lots of concurrent unindexed requests.
->

 ---

 ### symbols